 Lecturer – History & Politics, LEAPS Summer School.

-In June 2017, I was part of a team-led course on modern History & Politics, aimed at school leavers from local state schools, offering them preparation for university-level study.
-I planned, wrote and delivered two lectures, along with accompanying seminars, on interwar ideological history, and designed and marked the essay component of their assessment.
+In the summer of 2017 and 2018, I helped deliver a team-led course on modern History & Politics, aimed at school leavers from local state schools in the Edinburgh area, offering them preparation for university-level study.

 “Tutorials were very engaging and thought-provoking”